 The use of ashes is a sign of human mortality and repentance, and it has a long history in Jewish and Christian worship.
-Job repents "in dust and ashes," and there are other associations of ashes and repentance in Esther, Samuel, Isaiah and Jeremiah.
+Job repents "in dust and ashes," and there are other associations of ashes and repentance in Esther, Samuel, Isaiah, and Jeremiah.
 In the 10th century, the monk Aelfric tied the practice to the period before Easter, writing, "Now let us do this little at the beginning of our Lent that we strew ashes upon our heads to signify that we ought to repent of our sins during the Lenten fast."
 The practice grew and became widespread throughout the church.
 Then, in the 16th century, Martin Luther rejected the practice and it declined in Protestant circles for centuries.
 Recently, many protestant traditions are recovering the ancient practices and traditions of the church, discovering fresh meaning and inspiration.

-While there is no mention of an Ash Wednesday practice or service in the bible, the ritual resonates profoundly with the story and journey of Jesus.
-Practicing Lent is a way of entering the story more deeply, growing in faith, and embracing the transformation that Easter Sunday invites.
+The ritual resonates profoundly with the story and journey of Jesus.
+Practicing Lent is a way of entering the story more deeply and growing in faith.